aHaugl/OV_Orbit_BLE_Course/README.md

 **Challenge:** </br>
 ***Forward these callbacks (the bluetooth_callbacks parameter) to bluetooth init, and use bt_conn_cb_register() to register them to our Bluetooth stack.
 Do so before you call bt_enable().
 In order to forward the bluetooth_callbacks I suggest that you make the bluetooth_init() function take them in as a pointer.
 If you are stuck, you will find a solution below.***

 </br>
 </br>

+If you're now trying to connect to your device using nRF Connect for iOS and connect to a terminal you may see a warning stating `Ignoring data for unknown channel ID 0x003a`.
+You can safely disregard this warning message.
+Apple devices will initiate this request after connection is established, but it will always be ignored by our stack.

 If you followed the guide this far, your files should look something like [this](https://github.com/aHaugl/OV_Orbit_BLE_Course/tree/main/temp_files/Step_4.1
 _sol).
 You can use this in case you got stuck somewhere.
 Please note that I also added some new code to the connected and disconnected events in main.c, and a current_conn parameter to keep track of the current connection.